 - Your district spring meet director will certify the results to the State Office so there is no registration for you to complete.
-However, be sure to pick up a Coaches’ Packet before leaving the District Meet.
-There is important information in it, especially the deadline for submitting your state judging forms online.
+However, before leaving the District Meet, be sure to immediately access the State Meet webpage on the UIL website.
+There is important information, especially the deadline for submitting your state judging forms online.
+These are required for your debaters to advance.
+Carefully read the entire State Meet page online for deadlines, procedures and required paperwork.
 Direct your students and their parents to the Winner’s Packet posted for them online.

 - Why do I need a judge for CX State?

 - Constitution & Contest Rules require every school that qualifies a team to supply an experienced judge.
-The state tournament is incredibly large with over 700 rounds to be covered by judges.
-Having schools bring judges, in addition to the 75 or so judges that the League hires, attempts to provide students with a geographically balanced judging pool.
+The state tournament is incredibly large with over 900 rounds to be covered by judges.
+Having schools bring judges, in addition to the 75 or so judges that the League hires, attempts to provide a geographically balanced judging pool.

 - What if I don't feel qualified to judge state rounds?

 - When you start the year with your debaters, realize that at least 1 of your teams just might qualify for state.
 Therefore, it’s a good idea to watch rounds at invitational tournaments and volunteer to judge.
 Tournament officials will welcome a willing judge for CX!
 The more rounds you observe, the more confident you will feel judging.
 Besides, judging at tournaments makes you a better coach since you can discuss the rounds you heard with your students after the tournament.
 If, after judging throughout the year you still do not feel qualified, find a former debater or someone qualified to bring as your judge.
+You are advised to do this before the district meet, in case you have a team advance to State.
 NOTE: If your district waits until the last weekend of the CX window to hold their meet, you will need to contact someone much earlier, in the event that your team(s) qualified, so that you meet the deadline for submission.

-- Check the UIL website for information and for the required judging forms you must submit for your students to compete at State.
+- Check the UIL website State Tournament webpage, it is the hub for information and for the required judging forms you must submit for your students to compete at State.
 The forms are posted there for online submission to the State Office.

 - What happens if I miss the CX State deadlines?

-- Not only do you risk your team not debating at State, but also your school is accessed a $100 late fee.
+- Not only do you risk your team not debating at State, but also your school is assessed a $100 late fee.

 - What is one of my CX debaters qualified for state gets sick and can't come?